viur-framework/viur-docs/source/config.rst

 viur.session.persistentFieldsOnLogout
 -------------------------------------
-Hold session values on logout.
+Preserve session values on logout.

-The session is reset after logout.
-Fields specified in this list will be kept on logout.
+For security reasons, the session is reset when a user logs out.
+Only fields specified in this list will be kept.

 For example, see `viur.session.persistentFieldsOnLogin`_.